 The 4 states of flow are the following:

 2. The Release Phase.
 When you accept the struggle and take on the challenge, this is where you start to attain the Release Phase.
-This release triggers flow state.
+This release triggers a flow state.
 This is where your brain converts from conscious to subconscious processing.

 3. Flow State.
 You can be in a low-grade flow state or a peak flow state.
 A low-grade flow state is something like doing a minimal task like a video game or creative writing session, where you have intense focus.
 On the other hand, a peak flow state is something that mostly happens to extreme sports athletes.
-This is where the athlete is in the zone, on fire, can do anything and is insanely productive.
+This is where the athlete is in the zone, on fire, can do anything, and is insanely productive.

 4. Brain Rewiring and Memory Consolidation Phase.
 This is the clatter following the flow state, where your mind and body are rewiring to a higher processing speed.
 You remember everything that happened during your peak performance and you see the new possibilities that happened during that time.
-High quality sleep and meditation are important here.
+High-quality sleep and meditation are important here.

-The Neurochemistry or Neuroscience of Flow State
+The Flow State Neuroscience

 Your brain and body release a series of neurochemicals that allow you to focus extensively.